Table of Contents

 4. The Treasure of Abbot Thomas (1974)

 The most drawn-out and uneventful of these M.R.
 James adaptations, The Treasure of Abbott Thomas has a lot in common plot-wise with A Warning To The Curious but far less of the atmosphere and suspense.
-While it starts out promisingly with a creepy seance, it soon descends into tedium as the central characters set off to uncover a buried treasure…and spend most of the runtime digging and analysing old books.
+While it starts out promisingly with a creepy seance, it soon descends into tedium as the central characters set off to uncover a buried treasure…and spend most of the runtime digging and analyzing old books.

 Final Score: 5/10